Petty Cash Policy

 The informed consent document, reinforced by the informed consent process, must clearly iterate the responsibility of the institution to report to the IRS as a taxable income all payments to an individual subject aggregating $600 or more in a calendar year.
 The IRB must review and approve the informed consent document prior to use.

 If a series of subject payments to one individual result in total compensation of $600 or more in any given calendar year, the clinical trial participant must prepare a W-9 Form providing their name, address, and social security number and submit it to the department administrator.
 The department administrator is responsible for identifying the individuals who are in-scope for tax reporting and must ensure the proper forms are completed and submitted in a timely manner.
 This includes ensuring the clinical trial participant is established as a vendor in the University vendor management system and for communicating the compensation amount to Accounts Payable when applicable by the 5th business day in January of the following calendar year.
 An IRS 1099 Form will be issued to the recipient.
-Refer to the Procurement website at Columbia University Finance Gateway:
+Refer to the Procurement webpage on the Columbia University Finance website.

 Business Expense Policy - http://policylibrary.columbia.edu/business-expense-policy).
 Cash and Check Handling Policy - http://policylibrary.columbia.edu/cash-check-handling